 Not necessarily.
 Honestly, your personal needs will determine which piece of furniture will be best.
 However, now that you're a bit more knowledgeable about the two, you can go to the store and the right selection with confidence.

-Come visit us at one of our retail locations or shop online!
-Looking for one of our discount designer fabric stores near Addison?
-Stop by our Cutting Corners location in Dallas, Tx (located off Midway between alpha and Spring Valley) for great deals on upholstery fabrics in a variety of designer styles and patterns.
+Looking for a custom piece or two?
+We have just what you need.
+Come visit us at one of our retail locations or shop online for great deals on upholstery fabrics in a variety of designer styles and patterns.